-Mich. working out blight funding
+Mich. working out federal blight funding details

 Lansing – — Vacant houses.
 Pontiac has them.
 So does Flint.
 And Detroit has lots.